 Place breadcrumbs, additional flour (3 tablespoons), and salt in your choice of container and stir the mixture properly.
 You can also add some other spices, such as chili powder, paprika, or garlic if desired.

 Cut your jalapenos into small slices.

 Dip each individual jalapeno slice into the batter one at a time.
 You’ll need to make sure that you properly coat each pepper.
 Adding multiple jalapenos simultaneously will increase the likelihood of not coating all the peppers properly.

 Step 6: Coat the Battered Peppers with Breading

 Once you have battered all the jalapeno peppers, it’s time to coat them with your breading mix.
 Repeat the same process and do it with each individual piece one at a time.

 During this process, you might feel that your breading material is becoming too moist or clumpy.
 In that case, you can add some pinches of flour to the breading material to break down the clumps.
-Don’t forget to add a pinch of salt that not only will adjust the flavor, but it’ll also soak up some moisture.
+Don’t forget to add a pinch of salt that will not only adjust the flavor but it’ll also soak up some moisture.